filipe-silva/FireflyIII.Net/generated/docs/RecurrencesApi.md

 <a id="storerecurrence"></a>
 # **StoreRecurrence**
-> RecurrenceSingle StoreRecurrence (Recurrence recurrence)
+> RecurrenceSingle StoreRecurrence (RecurrenceStore recurrenceStore)

 Store a new recurring transaction